What is influencer marketing? Complete guide for 2025

 Affiliate marketing works best for:

-Real example: I’ve generated substantial revenue as an affiliate for programs I believe in, like Ramit Sethi’s, Stu McLaren’s and Ryan Levesque’s courses.
+I’ve generated substantial revenue as an affiliate for programs I believe in, like Ramit Sethi’s, Stu McLaren’s and Ryan Levesque’s courses.
 Because I genuinely used and benefited from their training, my audience trusts my recommendations.
+I always clearly disclose my affiliate relationships.

 💡